 New Firewood Regulations

-After that date, we will change the way we supply firewood to comply with the new regulations, which aim to improve air quality.
+From that date, we changed the way we supply firewood to comply with the new regulations, which aim to improve air quality.

-These regulations will impact domestic fuel use, limiting which fuels can be supplied for burning in the home.
+These regulations have impacted domestic fuel use by limiting which fuels can be supplied for burning in the home.

 It is well-known that burning wet wood produces more smoke than burning dry logs.
 This smoke is made up of particulates that coat the inside of chimneys and escape into the atmosphere, reducing air quality and causing health issues in some individuals.
 Chimneys with significant soot build-up also present fire risks and need more regular sweeping.
 Furthermore, wet wood produces less heat and can be difficult to light.

 The new Air Quality Regulations require suppliers of small volumes of firewood to ensure that the timber has a moisture content of 20% or less and that larger loads, in excess of 2m3, are supplied with advice on how to store the logs in such a way that their moisture content is reduced sufficiently before burning.